-The arrival of fall brings opportunities for photos that are way more exciting than that pumpkin spice latte on Instagram.
-Jumping in leaf piles, the return of sports, and trips to the pumpkin patch can make parents shutter-happy and anxious to take some adorable fall photos of their little ones.
+The arrival of fall brings so many photo ops: Jumping in leaf piles, the return of sports and trips to the pumpkin patch can make parents shutter-happy.

-So, what are the best ways to take advantage of those colorful leaves and the changing sunlight?
-Here, the pros tell TODAY Parents ten ways to snap beautiful autumn photos that both capture the magic of the season and reflect your child’s personality.
+Here are 10 ways to snap beautiful autumn photos that both capture the magic of the season and your child’s unique personality.

 1. Focus on the light.

-“As the seasons change, so does the light,” says Rebecca Wyatt, a photographer from Baltimore, Maryland.
+“As the seasons change, so does the light,” said Baltimore photographer Rebecca Wyatt.
 “The sun sets earlier, its angles change, and its light illuminates the earth differently.
 It’s a great time to take advantage of the earlier golden hour and the warm glow.”

-To make the most of the changing light, Wyatt suggests heading outside with your kids — and a cozy jacket or blanket — an hour or so before the sun sets.
+To make the most of the changing light, Wyatt suggested heading outside with your kids — and a cozy jacket or blanket — an hour or so before the sun sets.

 “Explore, search for acorns, or just chat.
 Capture the light and feeling, and enjoy being together.
-There’s no better recipe for meaningful family photos,” says Wyatt.
+There’s no better recipe for meaningful family photos,” said Wyatt.

 2. Maximize fall’s colors.

 Sarah Wilkerson is CEO of Clickin Moms, an online photography community based in Geneva, Illinois.
 Wilkerson says more than any other season, fall is about color.
-From changing leaves to orange pumpkins, the photographer says a bit of planning and some minor photo edits can really make autumn colors pop.
+From changing leaves to orange pumpkins, a bit of planning and some minor photo edits can really make autumn colors pop.

 3. Reinvent the leaf pile.

-“If there’s one thing we associate with autumn, it’s leaves,” says Wilkerson.
-“Get creative with the way you incorporate this quintessential sign of fall in your photos — crumbing them to blow towards the camera like glitter, tossing them up over an umbrella or letting a child playfully hide her face behind the biggest one she can find.”
+“If there’s one thing we associate with autumn, it’s leaves,” said Wilkerson.
+“Get creative with the way you incorporate this quintessential sign of fall in your photos — crumbling them to blow towards the camera like glitter, tossing them up over an umbrella or letting a child playfully hide her face behind the biggest one she can find.”

 4. Perfect the ‘autumn overhead.’

-Wilkerson says a quintessential photo technique in fall is the ‘autumn overhead,’ a shot where you stand above your child and photograph them lying on the ground below.
+Wilkerson said the perfect fall photo technique is the "autumn overhead," a shot where you stand above your child and photograph them lying on the ground below.

 5. Think beyond the pumpkin patch.

-To find the perfect fall backdrop, Wyatt suggests searching for locations other than the pumpkin patch.
+Wyatt suggested searching for locations other than the pumpkin patch.

 “Pumpkins are great, but so are apple orchards or sunflower fields,” says Wyatt.
 “Go exploring with your family and capture some amazing storytelling images of your adventure.”